Blog » Becoming a Coach » How to Become a Grief Coach?

 What is Grief Coaching?

 Grief coaching is a relatively new profession that helps people cope with the death of a loved one.
-A grief coach does not provide counseling or therapy but offers support and guidance to help the grieving process their loss and move on with their lives.
+Drawing from my experience, a grief coach does not provide counseling or therapy but offers support and guidance to help the grieving process their loss and move on with their lives.

 It can help people learn how to cope with their feelings, work through difficult emotions, and find support.
 Grief coaching is usually offered after a death, but it can also be helpful after other types of traumatic events.